d1vanov/libquentier/INSTALL.md

       -DCMAKE_INSTALL_PREFIX=<...where to install the built app...> ../
 ```

 As mentioned above, some Qt modules are listed as optional dependencies.
-These modules are required by default (i.e. the `cmake` step would fail if either of these modules is not found) but the build can be configured to exclude them as well as the pieces of libquentier's functionality for which these modules are required.
+These modules are required by default (i.e. `cmake` step would fail if either of these modules is not found) but the build can be configured to exclude them as well as the pieces of libquentier's functionality for which these modules are required.
 These pieces of functionality include:
  * Note editor - the widget encapsulating all the details of presenting the editable note with ENML-formatted text and resources (attachments)
  * OAuth authentication - the library's built-in implementation of `IAuthenticationManager` interface using `QEverCloud`'s authentication facilities